wp-plugins/asd-123-456-widget/readme.txt

 * GRAB YOUR PREMIUM COPY TODAY!

 Don’t hesitate, you’ll love the Widget Customizer plugin for Wordpress.
 Colorize your footer elements and get creative results.
+Get PREMIUM copy at this link http://bit.ly/1pjg648

 * PRESETS INCLUDED!